armin-fx/BandedScad/doc/draft_primitives.md

 #### linear_extrude [^][contents]
 [linear_extrude]: #linear_extrude-
-Extrudes a 2D object in a list to a 3D solid object.\
+Extrudes a 2D object in a list to a 3D solid object.
-Uses the same arguments like buildin module `linear_extrude()` in OpenSCAD.\
+Uses the same arguments like buildin module `linear_extrude()` in OpenSCAD.
 Returns a list with object data.

+_Arguments:_
 ```OpenSCAD
 linear_extrude (object, height, center, twist, slices, scale)
 ```